University of Bolton, Deane Road, Bolton. BL3 5AB

 We look forward to receiving your application and you continuing your academic journey with us!

-Civil engineering being such a diverse and multi-faceted role, we’ve made sure we use a wide range of teaching and learning methods to help you acquire the appropriate concepts, knowledge and skills for success.
+Civil engineering is a diverse and multi-faceted industry, so we’ve made sure we use a wide range of teaching and learning methods to help you acquire the appropriate concepts, knowledge and skills for success.
 While you’ll have plenty of opportunities to learn directly from tutors and technicians during timetabled classes, practical work and tutorials, you’ll also be expected to allocate significant time to independent and self-directed studies.
 For example, we recommend you plan and commit to background reading, revisiting practical work, attending lectures and technical reviews provided by professional bodies, preparing for seminars, working on assignments and revising for exams.
-That said, we’re here to guide and support you, so we’ll gladly help you devise an independent study regime that should support your success.
+That said, we’re here to guide and support you, so we’ll gladly help you devise an independent study regime to aid your success.

-The course offer site visits, which provide an excellent opportunity to view state-of-the-art projects and see how your newly discovered insights and knowledge apply.
-You can also benefit from individual and small-group tutorial sessions and group study sessions, where you can share and develop ideas and consolidate your learning.
+The course offers site visits, which provide an excellent opportunity to view state-of-the-art projects and see how your newly discovered insights and knowledge can be applied in practice.
+You'll also benefit from individual and small-group tutorials and group study sessions, where you can share and develop ideas and consolidate your learning.

 We assess your individual performance through a strategic blend of practical work, exams, essays, presentations, laboratory write-ups and other assignments.
-Course assessments are both ‘formative’ and ‘summative’.
-Formative assessments comprise tailored feedback to support your individual learning and development needs, and do not contribute directly to your marks for each module in the way that summative assessments do.
-They do, however, help you build on your strengths and overcome any weaknesses, and contribute to your overall success.
+Course assessments are formative and summative.
+Formative assessments comprise tailored feedback to support your individual learning and development needs.
+They do not contribute directly to your marks for each module in the way that summative assessments do.
+However, they do help you build on your strengths, overcome any weaknesses, and contribute to your overall success.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.